UPDATED JAN 30, 2020

 This swanky all-day café is set up in the elegant South Congress Hotel and serves breakfast, lunch, and dinner creations that are to die for.
 But what you don't want to sleep on is their brunch menu.
 The best part?
 You won't have to wait until Sunday to indulge.
 Stop by any day of the week for delicious, good-for-you dishes made with fresh, seasonal ingredients.
 Think quinoa bowls, smoked salmon croissants, and oatmeal hotcakes with gluten-free oat batter and peach thyme compote.
 Fitt Tip: sub out your typical mimosa for a glass of the Café No Sé All Day Rosé.
 You can thank us later.

 Healthy and fast — not two things that usually are associated with each other.
 However, Paperboy is changing that with their food truck brunch.
 They've got two mobile eateries, one on E. 12th St. and one at Merit Coffee on South Lamar, both serving up a seasonal menu featuring quality ingredients, plus sauces, juices, and preserves that are made in-house.
 Not only that, all of their produce and dairy is sourced from local farms.
 Fitt Tip: word on the street is Paperboy is planning to open its first brick-and-mortar on E. 11th St. (where it's first truck first sat).
-The new digs is slated to open in fall 2019 and will have indoor and outdoor seating, a rooftop patio and garden, and grab-and-go window.
+The new digs is slated to open early 2020 and will have indoor and outdoor seating, a rooftop patio and garden, and grab-and-go window.